Paid Search For Lead Generation – Tracking Revenue For A True ROI

 What’s the best way to track the customer journey?

 If you’re an eCommerce site, tracking the full journey can be done using marketing automation tools.
-Different traffic sources – like keywords and PPC ads – produce different revenue and different lifetime values.
-It’s important to track these so you can accurately calculate your ROI from different sources and fine-tune your campaigns accordingly.
+Different traffic sources – like keywords and PPC ads – produce different revenue and lifetime values.
+It’s important to track these to accurately calculate your ROI from different sources and fine-tune your campaigns accordingly.

-If part or all of your customer’s journey is done offline – for example, you sell from a showroom or over the phone – then you need to track offline sales to get a full picture of your ROI.
-And this comes down to data collection and organization.
+If part or all of your customer’s journey is done offline—for example, you sell from a showroom or over the phone—then you need to track offline sales to get a full picture of your ROI.
+This comes down to data collection and organization.

 Here are some ways to track offline ROI:

-• Track phone calls.
-Use different phone numbers for different advertising routes, so you know that every call that comes through on a specific number engaged with your offline advertising efforts.
+• Track phone calls: Use different phone numbers for different advertising routes so you know that every call that comes through on a specific number engages with your offline advertising efforts.

-• Track emails.
-Using the same method above, dedicate a specific email address to a specific ad campaign so you can see which one is bringing customers your way.
+• Track emails: Using the same method above, dedicate a specific email address to a specific ad campaign to see which one is bringing customers your way.

-• Use offline brand tracking tools, such as Adalyzer, which tells you whether there are any trends or spikes in customer activity when your radio or TV ad plays.
+• Use offline brand tracking tools: such as Adalyzer, to see whether there are any trends or spikes in customer activity when your radio or TV ad plays.

-• Use promo codes: Not just limited for online sales, these can help you track your customer’s journey back to a specific route or origin.
-Whether your ads in a newspaper or on the radio, discount codes will help you work out which customer came from where.
+• Use promo codes: Not just limited to online sales, these can help you track your customer’s journey back to a specific route or origin.
+Whether your ads are in a newspaper or on the radio, discount codes will help you work out which customer came from where.

-• Share data between departments: Customer service teams, sales, and marketing should be communicating regularly to share their own data insights.
-Once you have your data, you can collate it to get a full picture of your customer’s journey and experience.
+• Share data between departments: Customer service teams, sales, and marketing should communicate regularly to share their data insights.
+Once you have your data, you can collate it to fully understand your customer’s journey and experience.

-While leads look great, if they’re not generating profits, you’re going to run into a problem.
+While leads look great, if they’re not generating profits, you will run into a problem.
 The takeaway?
 Track your customers’ journey and the revenue for a true picture of ROI.

 Top tips for tracking your revenue

-There’s no right or wrong way to go about this, but there are things to bear in mind if you want to get the best results.
+There’s no right or wrong way to approach this, but there are things to consider if you want the best results.

 Planning is key to running a smooth, organised project.
 Customer Relationship Management (CRM) processes help you streamline your lead management.
-Usually done on a spreadsheet or project management tool, it involves tracking prospects, including who you’ve spoken to, how many times, their responses and so on.
-Without it, things can just feel a bit… messy.
+Usually done on a spreadsheet or project management tool, it involves tracking prospects, including who you’ve spoken to, how many times, their responses, etc. Without it, things can just feel a bit… messy.

-Lead time (the time from lead to final purchase) should be considered when tracking performance.
-For example, you could look at 6 months’ worth of advertising and tracking, and see no sales and give up.
-This would be a mistake: some leads take a long time – especially in B2B where the purchasing journey is often far slower than B2C.
+Lead time (from lead to final purchase) should be considered when tracking performance.
+For example, you could look at six months’ worth of advertising and tracking, see no sales, and give up.
+This would be a mistake: some leads take a long time, especially in B2B, where the purchasing journey is often far slower than B2C.

-The key to turning leads into customers is to keep them engaged with your brand throughout the sales funnel journey.
-This is where knowing your lead times is especially useful: if you decided to stop your efforts after a couple of months because you didn’t know your lead times could take a year or more, then that’s a customer lost.
+The key to turning leads into customers is keeping them engaged with your brand throughout the sales funnel journey.
+Knowing your lead times is especially useful here: if you decide to stop your efforts after a couple of months because you didn’t know your lead times could take a year or more, then that’s a customer lost.

 Marketing automation can do the heavy lifting when it comes to planning, coordinating, and measuring all your campaigns – both online and offline – in tandem with your lifecycle marketing strategy.

 People are becoming more aware of how their data is collected and used.
-Asking too much can be a real turn-off for customers – so only ask for what you absolutely need, when you need it.
+Asking too much can be a real turn-off for customers – so only ask for what you need when you need it.
 Not only is too much data collection a red flag from the customer’s POV, but the GDPR means you could risk big fines if you’re not compliant with collection and storage.
-Not a good look for any business.
+It's not a good look for any business.

 Final thoughts